MJ: Wow, it’s been… a long time hasn’t it, my friend?

-MELINDA: I will probably give this series one more volume, yes, even though I don’t feel as optimistic as I wish I did.
+MJ: I will probably give this series one more volume, yes, even though I don’t feel as optimistic as I wish I did.
 Also, I’ll second your shout-out to The Night Beyond the Tricornered Window, which manages to talk about consent more thoughtfully, despite its supernatural premise.
 In that series, there is at least another character screaming out, “THIS IS NOT OKAY” all the time, so that we’re aware that the author knows there is a problem.
 It makes all the difference in the world.

 MICHELLE: Indeed it does.

-MELINDA: Bottom line, though this series starts off as a thoughtful look at the slow development of a tricky but potentially important relationship between a lonely professional who becomes friendly with a younger mental health specialist, its second volume takes a dark turn, devolving into a tale of emotional abuse, sexual assault, and deeply broken trust.
+MJ: Bottom line, though this series starts off as a thoughtful look at the slow development of a tricky but potentially important relationship between a lonely professional who becomes friendly with a younger mental health specialist, its second volume takes a dark turn, devolving into a tale of emotional abuse, sexual assault, and deeply broken trust.
 We’ll probably keep reading it, but buyer beware.